 The way your marketing video looks will have a huge impact on how your audience perceives your message, and even your brand.
 That’s why it is critical to pick the right visual style for your specific project.
 But there are so many potential directions, how do you determine which is best?

 Fret no longer!
 This guide will help you understand the most common style categories, as well as their strengths and weaknesses so you can make an informed decision.
 Just keep in mind that many of these styles can be combined to create a unique hybrid look.

-The 2D Motion Graphics style is great for presenting conceptual or high-level information in an engaging way.
+2D animation is great for presenting conceptual or high-level information in an engaging way.
 It is created with flat illustrations and textures that are drawn by a digital artist.
 This style offers a tremendous amount of flexibility and can be customized to fit the colors of your brand and website.

 It is possible to achieve a number of different “feels” with 2D graphics, ranging from serious and professional to friendly and cartoon.
 If you go with this style, it is important to have the feel tailored to fit your brand voice and message.
 Here are some examples of different “feels”:

 It can be difficult to convey detailed, or realistic information with 2D animation.
 On the other side of the spectrum, it also lacks the emotional connection that can come from real images of people.
 Because of these factors, is it best used for conceptual messages.

 This style is all about real images of people, places, and things.
 It is great for building an emotional connection with viewers, or showing how a product works in the real world.

 In some cases, footage can be captured specifically for your project, and in others pre-filmed “stock” assets can be used.
 The best approach depends on the type of video, and project budget.
 Here are some examples:

 Live Action is usually not great for communicating conceptual or abstract information, and it can actually distract from the “bigger-picture” because viewers tend to focus on details.
 Overall it is best to use this style for emotional promo videos, or realistic product demonstrations.